-The Russian-built Sukhoi Superjet 100 (SJ100) had taken off from the airport at 18:02 local time with 73 passenger and five crew members on board and was climbing out from the airfield when it was struck by lightning.
+The Russian-built Sukhoi Superjet 100 (SJ100) had taken off from the airport at 18:02 local time with 73 passenger and five crew members onboard.

 Horrified onlookers could only watch as the flaming jet slid down the runway, veered to the left and came to a standstill on the grass between two runway-adjoining taxiways.

-On board that day was Flight Attendant Tatyana Kasatkina, 34 who later spoke of the terrifying ordeal, how she had kicked the plane’s door open and physically pushed passengers out onto the emergency slide to safety.
+On board that day was Flight Attendant Tatyana Kasatkina (34), who later spoke of the terrifying ordeal onboard.
+How she had kicked the plane’s door open and physically pushed passengers out onto the emergency slide to safety.

 Survivors quickly credited the cabin crew for saving their lives, with one stating that he ‘nearly fainted from fear’.

-Another passenger said, “It was dark there, with a high temperature.
+Another passenger commented: “It was dark there, with a high temperature.
 There was smoke.
 They were carrying the people out of there, helping them to go down the slide.”

-Tragically, one crew member Maxim Moiseev, died trying to save people seated at the rear of the plane, he was 22 years old.
+Tragically, one crew member Maxim Moiseev, died trying to save people seated at the rear of the plane.
+He was just 22-years old.

-Moiseev had remained on board trying to help people escape the inferno and was killed in the blaze.
+Moiseev had remained onboard attempting to help passengers escape the inferno and was killed in the blaze.

 What had began as a routine flight ended in tragedy.
-41 of the 78 people on board were killed in the accident, including two children and Maxim Moiseev.
+41 of the 78 people onboard were killed, including two children and FA Maxim Moiseev.